Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Introduction

 These traits are not merely stylistic but serve fundamental functions.
 Rhythmic arm swing, for instance, helps cancel leg-induced angular momentum, improving trunk stability and reducing metabolic cost.
 While recent reinforcement learning (RL) work shows emergent anti-phase swing as a side effect of energy minimization~\cite{radosavovic2024real}, such methods rarely enforce angular momentum control directly.
 In contrast, we propose a biomechanics-inspired reward that explicitly penalizes residual angular momentum and promotes phase-symmetric arm-leg coordination—yielding stable and efficient gaits without relying on trajectory references.

 Recent RL advances have enabled agile locomotion for legged robots~\cite{2025_DRL_Bipedal_review}.
-However, reference-based methods like Adversarial Motion Priors (AMP) ~\cite{peng2021amp} are constrained by dataset coverage and morphology gaps, while reference-free approaches often result in unnatural or inefficient behaviors, especially for running or transitions.
+However, reference-based methods such as Adversarial Motion Priors (AMP)~\cite{peng2021amp} require large-scale motion capture datasets and often struggle with morphology mismatch between human demonstrators and robot platforms.
+Moreover, their reliance on implicit imitation objectives limits interpretability, and prevents flexible reward design or task-specific modulation.

-These limitations are amplified when integrating multiple gaits—standing, walking, running—into one controller.
-Prior approaches rely on multi-policy distillation~\cite{zhuang2023robot}, mixture-of-experts~\cite{luo2023perpetual}, or policy fusion~\cite{peng2019mcp}, but such architectures introduce complexity, latency, and reward interference.
+These limitations are amplified when integrating multiple gaits/skills into one controller.
+Prior approaches rely on multi-policy distillation~\cite{zhuang2023robot}, mixture-of-experts~\cite{luo2023perpetual}, or skill fusion~\cite{peng2019mcp}, which typically require expert pretraining, switching mechanisms, and careful reward coordination across sub-policies.
+These architectures increase system complexity and training cost, and often suffer from interference between skill domains during deployment.

 We propose a simpler alternative: a unified, gait-conditioned RL framework where a single recurrent policy learns standing, walking, running, and smooth transitions.
 A gait-conditioned reward routing mechanism activates gait-specific rewards based on a compact gait ID in the observation, mitigating interference and supporting stable multi-gait training.